DylanMeeus/springboot_jwt_blog/_posts/2015-08-28-getting-started-with-falcor.markdown

 As it is expressed here, ng-conf has a parent-child relationship with both categories, when really it is related to both.
 Falcor makes it possible to deal with data as a graph, but still output it as a normal JSON object.

+{% include tweet_quote.html quote_text="Falcor makes it possible to deal with data as a graph, but still output it as a normal JSON object." %}

 Falcor also helps to make data retrieval more efficient.
 Instead of pulling many JSON objects from an API and then only using some parts of them in the view layer, Falcor wires together a single *virtual* JSON model that provides only the data that is required at the time that it is needed.
 For example, if we wanted to get the name of a conference and the first names of its attendees, we typically would first have our API serve the user data and then we would use the first name value in our view.
 However, with Falcor, we can easily say that we want only the first name value for each attendee and then have that be the only piece of user data that is returned.
 In this way, Falcor essentially customizes data to the application's view.
 Falcor does this through its JSON Graph convention, which is used to model graph information as a JSON object.

 Furthermore, Falcor caches the virtual JSON model so that it can be accessed in-memory.
 When it becomes necessary to request more or different data, Falcor first consults the cache and if the data is not available there, it makes another request for *only* the fragment that is missing.